 Oracle Maxymiser is a suite of website optimization tools acquired by Oracle in 2015.
 Maxymiser features professional services in addition to technology.
 Oracle Maxymiser competes with Adobe Test and Target, SiteSpect, Optimizely, and Webtrends Optimize.

 Adobe Test and Target is an A/B, multi-variate testing platform which Adobe acquired as part of the Omniture platform in 2009.
 It is now part of the Adobe Marketing Cloud.
 It offers tight integration with Adobe analytics and content management products.

-SiteCore Web Content Management is an enterprise-grade CMS competing with Oracle WebCenter, IBM Web Content Manager and Adobe.
+SiteCore Web Content Management is an enterprise-grade CMS competing with Oracle WebCenter, IBM Web Content Manager, and Adobe.
+Features include drag-and-drop page building, a WYSIWYG editor, multi-channel support, .NET optimization, and integrations with third party software.

-Magento is an open-source ecommerce content management solution originally developed by Varien Inc and presently owned by eBay.
-The Open Source product (formerly known as Community Edition) is for developers and tech-savvy merchants that is available as a free download, and is supported with free...
+Magento Open Source is an ecommerce content management solution originally developed by Varien Inc and presently supported by Adobe.
+The Open Source product is for developers and merchants that is available as a free download, and supported with free upgrades from the Magento Community.